About Yosemite Falls

 The Historical Significance of Yosemite Falls

-I had read that Yosemite Falls had featured on early drawings made by Thomas Ayres, which then found their way into print.
+I had read that Yosemite Falls had featured on early drawings made by Thomas Ayres back in the Gold Rush days, which then found their way into print.

 Consequently, that popularized and attracted tourists from across the country in the latter half of the 19th century.

 With such a ground swell of visitation and interest, this established the chain of events that would ultimately result in The Yosemite becoming a California State Park in 1864.

 It was the first such act of government of its kind, where land was set aside for public use and enjoyment.

 Thus, I have to believe that the historical significance of the falls was such that it could very well have been the catalyst that sparked the conservation movement.